rust-lang/book/src/ch04-02-ownership.md

 But what if we _do_ want to deeply copy the `String`’s data, and not just the `String` itself?
 There’s a common method for that: `clone()`.
-We will discuss methods in the next section on [`struct`]s, but they’re a common enough feature in many programming languages that you have probably seen them before.
+We will discuss methods in the next section on [structs][struct], but they’re a common enough feature in many programming languages that you have probably seen them before.

 Here’s an example of the `clone()` method in action: